james-bern/CSCI-371/README.md

 </details>

 <details>
-  <summary>🤷‍♂️ on your windows 10 computer (note: windows 11 has multiple issues--broken shortcut for x64 command prompt; Desktop may be inside of OneDrive--see me in person and we can try to make it work)</summary>
+  <summary>🤷‍♂️ on your windows 10 computer (note: windows 11 may have multiple issues--e.g. Desktop may be inside of OneDrive--see me in person and we'll make it work)</summary>

 #### build and run
 - **install git if you don't have it**